Y4maxanadu/SDL-KNIME-workshop/README.md

-SDL-KNIME-workshop
+# SDL-KNIME-workshop

 for SDL internship and related work with KNIME

-RESEARCH BACKGROUND
+## Research Background

+### Research Proposal
-The purpose of this research is to explore the analysis of geographic information in datasets used for recommendation systems(mainly on Gowalla).
-Specifically, we aim to investigate how the inclusion of geographic data,  processed and visualized through the KNIME workflow platform, can enhance the interpretability of recommendations and reveal underlying patterns within these platforms beside enhancing the accuracy and effectiveness.
+The purpose of this research is to explore the analysis of **geographic information in datasets used for recommendation systems**(mainly on Gowalla).
+Specifically, we aim to investigate how the inclusion of geographic data,  processed and visualized through the KNIME workflow platform, can enhance the interpretability of recommendations and reveal underlying patterns within these platforms beside **enhancing the accuracy and effectiveness**.
 The significance of this research lies in its potential to improve the transparency and explainability of recommendation systems, enabling users to better understand the reasoning behind the recommendations and uncover interesting trends and insights.
+### Previous Research

-In our previous research, we had already implemented the recommendation algorithm based on GCN(Graph convolutional neural networks) collaborative filtering and made modified to it in order to preform better on small-scaled datasets.
+In our previous research, we had already implemented the recommendation algorithm based on **GCN**(Graph convolutional neural networks) collaborative filtering and made modified to it in order to preform better on small-scaled datasets.
 In this Spatial Data Lab internships program, we are introduced with the advanced workflow data analytic platform - KNIME.
-Prior academic endeavors had already made some practical progress in combining geographical data with recommendation algorithms, however, there is still a need of analyzing the combination of geographical information with advanced recommendation algorithm based on GCN.
+Prior academic endeavors had already made some practical progress in **combining geographical data with recommendation algorithms**, however, there is still a need of analyzing the combination of geographical information with advanced recommendation algorithm based on GCN.
 This research will focus on this topic and utilize practical analytic skills with KNIME platform.

-WORKFLOW DEMO
+### Literature Review
+To be completed
+## Brief to the Workflow Demo

 ![image](https://github.com/user-attachments/assets/5b127652-d312-432e-aee8-a2b16bcb477b)